wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/risk-management.md

 Managing risk within our datacenters is a continuous process, with formal assessments occurring throughout the lifecycle of a facility.
 To identify and mitigate the impact of physical and environmental threats to Microsoft datacenters, a Threat, Vulnerability, and Risk Assessment (TVRA) is conducted annually for all datacenters hosting customer data.
-In addition to following Microsoft Enterprise Risk Management’s Framework, Microsoft leverages requirements defined in the Technology Risk Management Guidelines initially published in June 2013 by the Monetary Authority of Singapore.
-TVRAs reflect Microsoft’s best professional judgment based on accepted risk assessment methods and the information currently available to the company.
+In addition to following Microsoft Enterprise Risk Management's Framework, Microsoft leverages requirements defined in the Technology Risk Management Guidelines initially published in June 2013 by the Monetary Authority of Singapore.
+TVRAs reflect Microsoft's best professional judgment based on accepted risk assessment methods and the information currently available to the company.

 Microsoft facilitates the TVRA process following these steps: